Archetypal Identification

 Dennett, Stella, Individuation in Addiction Recovery: An Archetypal Astrological Perspective, 2025supporting

-Dan needed to develop a personal relationship to this fate.
-Forest Gump's intervention offers the possibility of breaking Dan's of his archetypal possession.
+Dan feels cheated out of the role as the rightful heir to this fated, tragic, war hero figure… Forest Gump’s intervention offers the possibility of breaking Dan’s of his archetypal possession.

 Conforti, Michael, Field, Form, and Fate: Patterns in Mind, Nature, and Psyche, 1999supporting